The Last Crusade (My Little Pony: Friendship Is Magic): Plot

-While the Cutie Mark Crusaders—Apple Bloom, Scootaloo, and Sweetie Belle—are hanging out at Scootaloo's house, she gets a postcard saying that her parents, Snap Shutter and Mane Allgood, are coming home.
+While the Cutie Mark Crusaders—Apple Bloom, Sweetie Belle, and Scootaloo—are hanging out at Scootaloo's house, she gets a postcard saying that her parents, Snap Shutter and Mane Allgood, are coming home.
 Snap and Mane travel widely for their work studying exotic wildlife, which others believe to be "impossible", and Scootaloo is often left in the care of her aunts Holiday and Lofty, among others.
 Although initially excited to see them, Scootaloo becomes dismayed when her parents tell her of their plans to take her with them as they relocate to Shire Lanka.
 The desperate Crusaders come up with various plans to help Scootaloo stay in Ponyville, but Snap and Mane sell their house and continue to make preparations to move.
 Their ideas include: creating a make-believe beast for her parents to study instead, which fails due to Apple Bloom and Sweetie Belle falling out of its costume; showing that they are an inseparable trio with their near-identical cutie marks, which does not succeed as Snap notices features that distinguish them; binding themselves together with magic, which lacks success as they find it hard to walk; and chaining themselves to the house's "For Sale" sign, which proves unsuccessful as the sign is quickly moved.

 Eventually, Scootaloo and the Crusaders take a train to her aunts' houses as a trip to Shire Lanka is only available once a month, meaning her parents will have to leave without her or risk missing the train.
 During the visit to Holiday and Lofty, they learn that they helped Lofty to break through her creative block, inspiring her to make a Crusaders-themed quilt.
 Upon the Crusaders' return to Ponyville, Scootaloo brings her parents to a town-wide celebration of the former group.
 Snap and Mane allow Scootaloo to stay in Ponyville, recognizing the importance of her work with the Crusaders.
 Holiday and Lofty decide to move to Ponyville so they can look after Scootaloo.